en-wl/wordlist/README.md

 If any inconsistencies are found the merge will be aborted.

-Variant level inconsistencies will arise when there are additional forms found in the database that are not mentioned; to resolve this, simply provide the additional forms.
+Variant level inconsistencies will arise when there are additional forms found in the database that are not mentioned.
+To resolve this, simply provide the additional forms.

 Inconsistencies can also arise when merging groups if the two groups have